Connect with us

 Pelmeni

-Pelmeni are a type of dumpling that are extremely popular throughout Russia.
-The origins of pelmeni are a hotly debated topic to this day, with many different countries laying claim to the dish with their own distinctive versions, including Georgian khinkali, Jewish kreplah, Uzbek manti and Chinese xiaolongbao.
-Historians believe that the dish was introduced to Russia from China via Ural and Siberia some time in the 15th century.
-Many Russian households continue the family tradition of sculpting pelmeni together to this day, filling them with a mixture of minced lamb, beef and pork before cooking and serving the dumplings on a platter accompanied by a dish of sour crème.
+Pelmeni, a type of dumpling, are widely enjoyed across Russia.
+The dish’s origins are disputed, with various countries claiming their versions, including Georgian khinkali, Jewish kreplah, Uzbek manti, and Chinese xiaolongbao.
+Historians believe pelmeni were introduced to Russia from China through the Ural and Siberia in the 15th century.
+Many Russian families continue the tradition of making pelmeni together, filling them with minced lamb, beef, and pork, then serving them with sour cream.

 Continue Reading